PhantomCybernetics/phntm_bridge_docs/ui/customizing.rst

 Feel free to `have a look <https://github.com/PhantomCybernetics/phntm_bridge_ui/tree/main/static/widgets>`_ at how the built-in widgets are implemented and use the API.

-If you create something useful worth sharing with others, consider letting us know.
+If you create some useful extensions worth sharing with others, consider letting us know.